caio-bernardo/caio-bernardo/README.md

 <p align='center'>

 </p>
 <div size='20px'> Hi!
 My name is Caio.
-Thank You for taking the time to view my GitHub Profile :smile:
+I'm a student in Systems Information, researcher at testing and measuring LLMs.
+Project Manager at _Semana de Sistemas de Informação_.
+Also, interested in system programming, graphics programming and game development.
 </div>

 <h2> About Me </h2>